invntiv/.dotfiles/README.md

 ## Roadmap (if i ever get around to it)
 - decide what needs to stay and what can probably go

-- replace using a fresh installations on a clean OS (oh-my-zsh/p10k are probably the most obnoxiously broken)
+- replace using a fresh installations on a clean OS (oh-my-zsh/p10k are probably the most egregiously messy)

 - add some documentation on what is installed where